Actipro/WPF-Controls/Documentation/topics/editors/other-controls/monthcalendar.md

 ![Screenshot](../images/monthcalendar-year-view.png)![Screenshot](../images/monthcalendar-decade-view.png)![Screenshot](../images/monthcalendar-century-view.png)

-*The MonthCalendar control showing the year, decade, and century views, repsectively.*
+*The MonthCalendar control showing the year, decade, and century views, repsectively*

-The end-user can zoom out by clicking the title bar text (e.g. "August 2014" for the month view).
+The end-user can zoom out by clicking the title bar text (e.g., "August 2014" for the month view).
 When an individual item is clicked, that item is zoomed in.
 So clicking on "August" in the year view, will zoom in to the month view for August.

 > [!TIP]
 > To zoom out using the keyboard, press the '-' key while holding down the Control key.
 Similarly, pressing the '+' key while hold down the Control key will zoom in.